5 rue Conté, 75003 Paris - France - Tel. +33.1.42715780

 ESL509 Research Methods in TESOL Core

-ESL510B (Capstone Option 2) Thesis in TESOL/Applied Linguistics Elective
+ESL510B ( Option 2) Thesis in TESOL/Applied Linguistics Elective

 ESL501 General Linguistics (10 ECTS / 4US)